Leaving PIMCO.com

 The U.S. debt ceiling and fears over a potential breach have recently dominated headlines.
 However, the day of reckoning – the so-called x-date when the U.S. government exhausts extraordinary measures and hits the debt ceiling – is months away, and while we expect some brinkmanship, we believe the odds greatly favor a resolution before the U.S. reaches the brink.

 Still, there are ramifications to the political drama, which could drag on over the next several months, and we are already seeing some impact in short-term markets.
 Additionally, we expect a modest recession this year, and the political posturing over the debt ceiling simply underscores our view that fiscal spending is unlikely to support growth.
 With the Federal Reserve focused on inflation, monetary policy is also unlikely to mitigate a contraction.
 (Read our Cyclical Outlook for more on our views for 2023.)
-In other words, the “fiscal put,” similar to the “Fed put,” is no longer available to support markets or the economy for the foreseeable future (see our recent blog post, “What to Expect From Divided Government”).
+In other words, the “fiscal put,” similar to the “Fed put,” is no longer available to support markets or the economy for the foreseeable future.

 Is 2023 the next 2011?